ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 The issue type Defect should not be used, as it is meant to indicate a deviation from SKA requirements.

-For system-wide bugs the JIRA project called SKB (SKA bug tracking system) is used.
+For system-wide bugs the JIRA project called `SKB (SKA bug tracking system) <https://jira.skatelescope.org/projects/SKB/summary>`_ is used.
 Triage of these bugs is done by the SYSTEM team with support by selected people.

-- `SKA Bug tracking project <https://jira.skatelescope.org/projects/SKB/summary>`_

 6 General references
 ====================